Hoffmann Architects

-Hoffmann Architects, Inc., d/b/a Hoffmann Architects and Engineers, is a private architecture and engineering firm based in New Haven, Connecticut, United States, with offices in New York City and Alexandria, Virginia.
+Hoffmann Architects, Inc., d/b/a Hoffmann Architects + Engineers, is a private architecture and engineering firm based in New Haven, Connecticut, United States, with offices in New York City and Alexandria, Virginia.
 Founded in 1977 by Hungarian-born architect John J. Hoffmann, the firm specializes in the rehabilitation of the building envelope, including facades, roofs, plazas, terraces, and parking structures, as well as historic / landmark building restoration.

 History

 Hoffmann Architects was established in 1977 by architect John J. Hoffmann and incorporated in Connecticut in 1985.
 In 1992, the American Institute of Architects (AIA) elevated John Hoffmann to Fellowship, in recognition of "significant contributions to architecture and to society."
+From 2004-2006, he served on the AIA Board of Directors as Director for the New England Region.
+At the conclusion of his term, the AIA awarded Hoffmann the Upjohn Fellowship, named for AIA co-founder Richard Upjohn, which "honors recipients' exemplary contributions in service of the Institute."

 In July 2011, Hoffmann offered ownership stakes in the company to seven senior managers, in preparation for the continuation of the company after his retirement.
 In July 2013, an eighth manager became part owner of the firm.
-Three more team members accepted joint ownership in Hoffmann Architects in August 2016, and four more became owners in 2017, bringing the total number of owners to sixteen, including John Hoffmann.
+Three more team members accepted joint ownership in Hoffmann Architects in August 2016, and four more became owners in 2017.
+In 2022, 2023, and 2024, the number of shareholders grew, with early career professionals now joining senior staff as part of the firm's leadership.
 In 2018, Avi Kamrat and Russell Sanders were appointed as members of the firm's board of directors by John Hoffmann, the sole existing director.

 As part of the firm's leadership transition plan, Russell Sanders assumed the role of president of Hoffmann Architects in July 2019.
 John Hoffmann, who was president of the company for 42 years, continues to serve on the board of directors as executive chairman.

 In 2022, the firm moved its headquarters from Hamden, Connecticut, to New Haven, Connecticut, and adopted the d/b/a Hoffmann Architects + Engineers to reflect the firm's practice in both architecture and structural engineering.